-Sydney is being adopted along with her foster brother Neo!
+Sydney has been adopted along with her foster brother Neo!

 Gender: Female, spayed